-Before arriving in Salamanca for the semester, I had a lot of ideas and expectations for what life was going to be like in Spain.
+Before arriving in Salamanca to study abroad for the semester, I had a lot of ideas and expectations for what life was going to be like in Spain.

 After being home for a significantly longer period of time than usual after winter break, I got into a very custom routine and suddenly wasn’t keen on the idea of having to drop that and get on board with a new schedule in Spain.
 I had heard a lot about how the Spanish culture is very relaxed and people lack the urgency that Americans constantly have.
 The diet seemed a bit more rich than I’m used to, and I wasn’t sure how I was going to fit in my workout regimen.
 Needless to say, me being anxious about the experience was an understatement.